kamu-data/kamu-docs/content/cli/_index.md

 * Easily **keep datasets up-to-date**
 * Safely **reuse data** created by the hard work of the community

-The reuse is achieved by maintaining **unbreakable lineage and provenance trail** in **tamper-proof** metadata, which lets you assess the trustworthyness of data, no matter how many hands and transformation steps it went through.
+The reuse is achieved by maintaining **unbreakable lineage and provenance trail** in **tamper-proof** metadata, which lets you assess the trustworthiness of data, no matter how many hands and transformation steps it went through.

 In a larger context, `kamu` is a reference implementation of [Open Data Fabric]({{<ref "odf">}}) - a Web 3.0 protocol for providing timely, high-quality, and verifiable data for data science, smart contracts, web and applications.